 The closest potential Solar Array to this representative viewpoint is the western array on County Well Road, which is approximately 2.1 miles away in the middleground.
 Because of the elevated viewing position, this solar array would be seen against the ground surface backdrop.
-In the photograph of existing conditions, clouds are shading a portion of the view (dark area on the ground) and are closer in color to the solar arrays than the golden yellow grass (see Appendix Q, Figure 5).
+In the photograph of existing conditions, in April 2022, fields are a checkerboard of green and golden yellow (see Appendix Q, Figure 5-1a).
 The solar arrays are unobstructed and at this elevated viewing position would be visible to recreationists along Chandler Butte.
-The solar arrays would be seen in contrast to the existing landscape due to their dark color against the golden color of the landscape.
-As such, the Project would introduce moderate contrast to this representative viewpoint.
+The solar arrays would be seen in contrast with the existing landscape due to their dark color against the golden and green color of the landscape.
+As such, the Project would introduce moderate contrast to this representative viewpoint (Appendix Q, Figure 5-1b).